 The storage for rows and associated columns affects performance for queries and DML operations.
 As more rows fit into a single disk page, queries and index lookups can work faster, less cache memory is required in the InnoDB buffer pool, and less I/O is required to write out updated values for the numeric and short string columns.

-All data in InnoDB is stored in database pages that make up a B-tree index (the clustered index organized according to the primary key columns).
-Table data and indexes both use this type of structure.
+The data in each InnoDB table is divided into pages.
+The pages that make up each table are arranged in a tree data structure called a B-tree index.
+Table data and secondary indexes both use this type of structure.
+The B-tree index that represents an entire table is known as the clustered index, which is organized according to the primary key columns.
 The nodes of the index data structure contain the values of all the columns in that row (for the clustered index) or the index columns and the primary key columns (for secondary indexes).

 Variable-length columns are an exception to this rule.
 Columns